OdfFhem/FHEM-unofficial-updates/README.md

 - If you want to update all unofficial files, use **controls_unofficial.txt**
 - If you want to update only all unofficial files for FTUI, use **controls_unofficial_ftui.txt**

-## Downloading all files from a controlfile you can do some of the following operations:
+## Downloading all files with usage of a controlfile
 - update add https://raw.githubusercontent.com/OdfFhem/FHEM-unofficial-updates/master/<controlfile>
 - update check https://raw.githubusercontent.com/OdfFhem/FHEM-unofficial-updates/master/<controlfile>
 - update all https://raw.githubusercontent.com/OdfFhem/FHEM-unofficial-updates/master/<controlfile>

 ## Downloading single files
-- with controlfile:
+- with usage of a controlfile:
   - update <singlefile> https://raw.githubusercontent.com/OdfFhem/FHEM-unofficial-updates/master/<controlfile>
-- without controlfile:
+- without usage of a controlfile:
   - depending on the possibilities of the GitHub repository